 2008: Willson-Piper records the duet Beatles And Stones with Norwegian singer Marte Heggelund for her album Treason.
 Listen here:

 ca. 2012: Willson-Piper is asked to be part of a tribute album to early eighties dark Indie guitar pioneers The Sound.
-The album fell through, but the song was still recorded.
+The album fell through, but the song (I Can’t Escape Myself) was still recorded.
 Listen here:

 2012: Willson-Piper joins forces with multi-instrumentalist Niko Röhlcke to form MOAT.
 Their self-titled debut album was released in 2013.
 A second album is on the way and will be called Poison Stream.